 - a dispute about the restructuring of Cirque du Soleil

 - appellate litigation with respect to arbitral jurisdiction

 - a dispute about the ownership of music rights upon the insolvency of a publisher

 - several arbitrations concerning breaches of representations in share purchase agreements

 - arbitration concerning a purchase price adjustment under an asset purchase agreement

 - many litigation and arbitration proceedings turning on the interpretation of contracts

-Peter is recognized as a leading technology litigator and arbitration counsel in Chambers Canada and Chambers Global Guide to The World’s Leading Lawyers for Business, The Legal 500 Canada, The Canadian Legal Lexpert Directory, Euromoney’s Guide to The World’s Leading Information Technology Lawyers and Best Lawyers in Canada, and is also recognized by Who's Who Legal and Benchmark Canada: The Guide to Canada’s Leading Litigation Firms and Attorneys and Who’s Who Legal, with peer reviews such as “brilliant IT litigator” and “vast experience resolving complex IT disputes”.
+Peter is recognized as a leading litigator and arbitration counsel in Chambers Canada and Chambers Global Guide to The World’s Leading Lawyers for Business, The Legal 500 Canada, The Canadian Legal Lexpert Directory, Euromoney’s Guide to The World’s Leading Information Technology Lawyers, Best Lawyers in Canada, Benchmark Canada: The Guide to Canada’s Leading Litigation Firms and Attorneys and Who’s Who Legal, with peer reviews such as “brilliant IT litigator” and “vast experience resolving complex IT disputes”.

 Peter was a law clerk to the Federal Court of Canada and for over a dozen years was a Professor of Law (adj.) at the University of Toronto and Osgoode Hall Law School teaching internet law.
-He was a co-chair of the 2017 World Technology Law Conference in Chicago and is a member of the Executive Committee of the International Technology Law Association, the Chair of North America committee of the Silicon Valley Arbitration & Mediation Center and the founder of Canada’s popular Tech Law Discussion Forum.
+He was a co-chair of the 2017 World Technology Law Conference in Chicago, is a member of the Executive Committee of the International Technology Law Association, the Chair of North America committee of the Silicon Valley Arbitration & Mediation Center and the founder of Canada’s popular Tech Law Discussion Forum.